ddnexus/pagy/docs/how-to.md

 This often happens because users/clients paginate over the end of the record set or records go deleted and a user went to a stale page.

-You can handle the exception by using the [overflow extra](extras/overflow.md) which provides easy and ready to use solutions for a few common cases, or you can rescue the exception manually and do whatever fits better.
+You can handle the exception by using the [overflow extra](extras/overflow.md) which provides a few easy and ready to use solutions for a few common cases, or you can rescue the exception manually and do whatever fits you better.

 Here are a few options for manually handling the error in apps: